cloudfoundry/binary-builder/README.md

 # Building PHP

-To build PHP, you also need to pass in a YAML file containing information about the various PHP extensions to be built as well.
+To build PHP, you also need to pass in a YAML file containing information about the various PHP extensions to be built.
 For example

 ```bash
 docker run -w /binary-builder -v `pwd`:/binary-builder -it cloudfoundry/cflinuxfs2 bash